MoniPar/reclaimed-treasures/README.md

 ## Introduction

 In my planning phase for this project, I wanted to create an ecommerce store for hand-made candles and soaps until I came across this lady's hand-painted collection of upcycled products at a fair in Malta.
 I was absolutely enthralled by what she had managed to create and decided to ask her for permission to use her creations for the basis of my ecommerce store.
 That lady's name is Vera and her small business is called Vera's Magical Creations.
 At the moment Vera reaches potential customers at local markets, through her [facebook page]((https://www.facebook.com/profile.php?id=100070440427112)), or by word of mouth.
 All transactions are cash based and delivered in person which is time consuming.

 This project aims to create a more permanent online presence for Vera's business.
 It gives her a way to organize her products, keep track of orders and automate sales without necessarily having to interact directly with all her customers.
 An online store can help her reach a wider audience and maximize her business's potential.

-This project aims to create a more permanent online presence for Vera's business.
-It gives her a way to organize her products, keep track of orders and automate sales without necessarily having to interact directly with all her customers.
-An online store can help her reach a wider audience and maximize her business's potential.

 By following the principles of User Experience Design, Search Engine Optimization and utilizing the Django full-stack framework and Stripe API for secure payments, Vera's Reclaimed Treasures offers its customers an efficient and seamless way to view and purchase her products from anywhere in the world.

 You can test the payment functionality by using the following details in the checkout page:

-•	Card Number: 4242 4242 4242 4242
+-	Card Number: 4242 4242 4242 4242
-•	Expiry Date: Any future date formatted to MM/YY
+-	Expiry Date: Any future date formatted to MM/YY
-•	CVN: Any 3 digit number
+-	CVN: Any 3 digit number
-•	Postcode: Any 5 digits
+-	Postcode: Any 5 digits

 [Back to Top](#table-of-contents)

 _____

 ## Business Model

 Vera's Reclaimed Treasures is a Business to Consumer(B2C) e-commerce site.
 It gives the site owner an online presence where people can find her latest works and browse a wide range of finished pieces.
 In addition to being a store, it is also a showcase of Vera's artistic abilities.
 It carries a message of eco-consciousness and will appeal to people who are seeking eco-friendly, creative art pieces.
 As a small, fledgling business, Vera’s Reclaimed Treasures, relies on engaging with the customers, open communication and relationship building.
 The website offers ways to get in touch with Vera with feedback, queries and suggestions.
 Customers can also post reviews on individual products which would help Vera improve the product selection while giving the customers a positive shopping experience.

 The site's target audience falls into two overlapping tiers.
 The first is people who are more broadly interested in art for use of décor or gifts.
 The second are interested in reuse of discarded materials and items from an eco-friendly perspective.
 These audiences are both very active demographics on Social Media, including Facebook, with many pages and discussion groups catering to them.

 ### Marketing Strategy